Wiolarz/Polyspear/Documentation/Network.md

 * `target_tile_coord` -- target coord of a move.
 Also `Vector2` and mandatory,
   like source.
   TODO change name to `target_coord` and make it optional.
-* `place_unit` -- name of unit which is to be placed.
+* `deploy_unit` -- name of unit which is to be deployed.
 String.
 Mandatory.
-  For actions which does not place anything, it should be just an empty string.
+  For actions which does not deploy anything, it should be just an empty string.

 If an action needs other parameters, they can be defined freely at any unused